Checklist for Obtaining a Handgun License

 After completing the class and proficiency test, you will be given a Certificate of Training (LTC-100).

-Put that with the barcode and any documents listed on your checklist (i.e., veterans need a DD-214),
+Put that with any documents listed on your checklist (i.e., veterans need a DD-214),

 and mail it all to Austin.
 The address is on the checklist, or on the email.
-You can also upload
+You can also scan all the

-Depending on the backlog, the wait can be 2-10 weeks.
-Recently, it has been shorter.
+Depending on the backlog, the wait can be 2-10 weeks, but more often 2-3.